MHEWC

 The DRR financing flow appears broadly sound, but it remains insufficiently inclusive.

 Against this backdrop, a critical question persists: how much have development partners actually achieved in service delivery after spending billions on SDG-related ideas, knowledge production, and technology transfer?
 It increasingly appears that development partners have yet to meaningfully penetrate and catalyze transformative change in LDCs and other developing countries.
-In many settings, the UN system is perceived and treated more like a national CSO than a system-level enabler of structural change, which is deeply concerning for institutional fitness for planning and development.
+In many settings, the UN system is perceived and treated more like a national CSO than a system-level enabler of structural change, which is deeply concerning in what level they will be able to bring about institutional fitness in robust level planning and development.

 Unfortunately, the efforts of development partners (UN agencies and INGOs) have not been sufficient to convert policy intent into localized, context-driven policy and programmatic action.
 What is needed is stronger risk-informed intervention capacity across central, regional, and last-mile actors, alongside systematic technical capacity-building at every tier of governance using tools, techniques, and implementation approaches that match local landscapes, social dynamics, and resource endowments.